osg-htc/osg-htc.github.io/_about/organization.md

 List of \Organizations
 -----------------------------

-The table below contains all organizations in the OSG, their fields of science, and support information.
+The table below contains organizations in the OSG, their fields of science, and support information.

 | Organization | Fields of Science | Support |
 |----------------------|-------------------|---------|